If you’re a

 No matter where I find myself, I will always sniff out a bowl of noodles.

 Enter the open space and grab a seat at one of the long, light wood counters with bright red cloth banners hanging from above.
-The staff is super friendly, ready to help you choose from authentic Japanese dishes like curry tonkatsu and katsu chicken (delicious) and not-so authentic sides of fries with truffle salt.
+The staff at Tetsumen is super friendly, ready to help you choose from authentic Japanese dishes like curry tonkatsu and katsu chicken (delicious) and not-so authentic sides of fries with truffle salt.

-Unfortunately for my eating companion, I ordered the regular tonkatsu ramen that arrive with a garlic press and several cloves of fresh garlic.
+Unfortunately for my eating companion, I ordered the regular tonkatsu ramen that arrived with a garlic press and several cloves of fresh garlic.
 It was seeping from my pores for days after.
 I regret nothing.
 Kelly regretted travelling with me.